gottacatchenall/ms_sampling_effort/manuscript.md

-observing both $A$ and $B$ because this interaction is "important" for each species, then the probability of observation both $A$ and $B$, $P(AB)$, is greater than $P(A)P(B)$ as $P(A)$ and $P(B)$ are not independent and instead are positively correlated---
+observing both $A$ and $B$ because this interaction is "important" for each species, then the probability of observation both $A$ and $B$, $P(AB)$, is greater than $P(A)P(B)$ as $P(A)$ and $P(B)$ are not independent and instead are positively correlated, _i.e._ $P(AB) > P(A)P(B)$.

-$$P(AB) > P(A)P(B)$$

 In this case, the probability of observing a false negative in our naive model from before is $p_{fn} = 1 - P(AB)$ which due to the above inequality due to positive associated implies

-$$p_{fn} \geq 1 - P(A)P(B)$$
+$p_{fn} \geq 1 - P(A)P(B)$ which indicates greater probability of a false

-which indicates greater probability of a false negative if $P(AB) \gg P(A)P(B)$.
+negative if $P(AB) \gg P(A)P(B)$.
 This should be noted with caveat that within this model we do not consider variation in abundance in space and time.
 If positive or negative associations go on to structure variation in the distribution of $P(AB)$ across space, then the spatial and temporal structure of data collection will further impact our data as in this case the probability of false negative would not be constant for each pair of species across sites.

 We now transition toward assessing the effects of false negatives in our data on the properties derived from these measurements, and for use as data for